-TAN Kah Wai was admitted to the Singapore Bar in 2020.
-He graduated with a Bachelor of Laws (First Class Honours) from the National University of Singapore (NUS) and a Master of Laws (International Business Law) from King’s College London.
-As one of the top students in his cohort at NUS, he was placed on the Overall Dean’s List and received 12 academic prizes and scholarships, including the M Karthigesu Memorial Gold Medal and Prize for Shipping Law and the Maritime Law Association of Singapore Prize for Carriage of Goods by Sea.
+Kah Wai graduated with First Class Honours from the National University of Singapore and also holds a Master of Laws (International Business Law) from King’s College London.
+As one of the top students in his cohort at NUS, he was placed on the Overall Dean’s List and received 12 academic prizes and scholarships, including subject prizes for Company Law, Tort Law, the M Karthigesu Memorial Gold Medal and Prize for Shipping Law and the Maritime Law Association of Singapore Prize for Carriage of Goods by Sea.
+A recipient of the Prime Minister’s Book Prize, Kah Wai has a strong command of the Chinese language.
+He is also equally fluent in Cantonese.
+Outside of the law, he is also a published author whose Chinese short stories are featured in local and international periodicals.

 Case Highlights